wpwebkul/multi-vendor-marketplace-lite-for-woocommerce/wk_caching/readme.txt

 == Feel free to do so. ==
 For any Query please generate a ticket at https://webkul.com/ticket/

+== 1.0.7 (23-12-13) ==
+Added: A static function to get filtered data from global get and post variables.
+Added: Added notice wrapper function for dynamic notice html with WP-6.4
+Updated: Tested upto values for php-8.2 and wc-8.4

 == 1.0.6 (23-11-17) ==
 Removed: Some unnecessary log.